Mircho/tanksensor/README.md

 Single page app will display current device status as well will allow to configure threshold values.

+## Using make

+### Debug

+According to the [docs] debug levels are respectively:

+- 0 ERROR
+- 1 WARNING
+- 2 INFO
+- 3 DEBUG
+- 4 VERBOSE_DEBUG

+There are two make targets - `debug_info` and `debug_debug` that will change the output in the logs

 ## Some links

 - [Mongoose OS Docs](https://mongoose-os.com/docs/)